 to urge eliminate the fuzzy lines on-screen during this case he wasn’t even pertaining to DVDs he once said in an interview everything we’re talking about will have screens to guide you and once you pause there will be a built-in personality that immediately jumps in and helps you many thanks Netflix and it’s free alternatives we might never know where we left off on firefly lane if it wasn’t for you.

-No. 17: Links to sites during live TV
+Links to sites during live TV

 Gates’ prediction: “Television broadcast will include links to relevant websites and content that complement what you’re watching.”
 What we see now: Almost every commercial lately features a call-out asking the viewer to go to an internet site, follow the business on Twitter, or scan a QR code to feature it on Snapchat.
 It’s rare to ascertain a broadcast without an internet site linked in the least.